 Costco's Retail Innovation Craze

 Costco Wholesale Corporation (trading as Costco) is the largest American membership-only warehouse club.
-As of 2015, Costco was the second largest retailer in the world after Walmart and as of 2016, Costco was the world's largest retailer of choice and prime beef, organic foods, rotisserie chicken, and wine.
 It has been aggressively infiltrating global markets with retail innovation practices that have created a cult-like consumer following characterized as "The Costco Craze."
 Costco's global expansion frenzy began in 2013 and includes more than 200 international Costco Warehouse locations operating in ten countries outside the U.S.

 Costco's International Expansion, by the Numbers